Response Matrix Estimation in Unfolding Differential Cross Sections: Effect of the estimated response matrix on the unfolded spectrum

 \subsection{Numerical results for Tikhonov regularization}

-Figures \ref{fig:tikhonov_sol_alpha=1e-9}--\ref{fig:tikhonov_sol_alpha=0} illustrate one realization of unfolded solutions with Tikhonov regularization using various regularization strengths $\delta$.
-Figures \ref{fig:mse_tikhonov_delta=1e-9}--\ref{fig:mse_tikhonov_delta=0} show the corresponding (log-scale) mean squared error (MSE), squared bias and variance for $M=1{,}000$ realizations.
-In Figures \ref{fig:mse_tikhonov_delta=1e-9} and \ref{fig:mse_tikhonov_delta=1e-10}, when $\delta=10^{-9}$ or $\delta = 10^{-10}$, the solution using the true response matrix has the lowest MSE, followed by the location-scale method.
+Figures \ref{fig:tikhonov_solutions_1e-9_1e-10}--\ref{fig:tikhonov_sol_alpha=0} illustrate one realization of unfolded solutions with Tikhonov regularization using various regularization strengths $\delta$.
+Figure \ref{fig:mse_tikhonov} shows the corresponding (log-scale) mean squared error (MSE), squared bias and variance for $M=1{,}000$ realizations.
+Rather than selecting $\delta$ according to an optimality criterion such as MSE or goodness-of-fit statistic, we intentionally consider a broad range of values, including $\delta=0$ (i.e. no regularization), in order to assess how the unfolded solution behaves across different regularization regimes.
+In Figures \ref{fig:mse_tikhonov_delta=1e-9} and \ref{fig:mse_tikhonov_delta=1e-10}, when $\delta=10^{-9}$ or $\delta = 10^{-10}$, the solution using the true response matrix generally has the lowest MSE, followed by the location-scale method.
 In contrast, the histogram estimate exhibits the highest MSE.
 Notice that for the high $p_\perp$ region ($p_\perp\geq 600 \text{ GeV}$), the MSE is largely driven by the variance (recall that $\text{MSE} = \text{bias}^2 + \text{variance}$).
-The histogram method exhibits the largest variance, while the solution using the true matrix has the smallest variance.
-The location-scale method also has a relatively smaller variance compared to the other methods.
-This indicates that the variance of the Tikhonov-regularized solution is closely related to the quality of the estimated response matrix.
+In this regime, the histogram method shows the largest variance, whereas the solution based on the true response matrix has the smallest variance, with the location–scale method also exhibiting relatively low variance compared to the other approaches.
+This behavior indicates that the variance of the Tikhonov-regularized solution is closely related to the quality of the estimated response matrix.
 Overall, we find that the relative performance of the unfolded point estimators aligns well with the relative performance of each response matrix estimation method in Section~\ref{sec:compare_matrix}, supporting the hypothesis that a more accurately estimated response matrix leads to a better unfolded solution.